yashrif/yashrif.github.io/README.md

 # Yashrif Arifin&mdash;@yashrif

 Hi, I'm Yashrif&mdash;a student currently studying at JU who is passionate about making dynamic web and desktop applications.
 I'm currently working on a few projects, but I'm always looking for new opportunities to learn and grow.
+More about me at [yashrif.github.io/Yashrif](https://yashrif.github.io/Yashrif).

 ## Get in touch